 The two smaller isles of Bryher and St Agnes are perfect for a proper escapism experience.
 Rugged St Agnes is the most westerly isle and has the smallest selection of holiday accommodation, it’s joined by a sandbar at low tide to uninhabited Gugh.
 Bryher benefits from its close proximity to Tresco; its east coast is sheltered and perfect for swimming while its exposed west coast is great for admiring the powerful force of the Atlantic.
 Whichever island you choose to stay on, there are daily boat trips between the isles, journey times are between 10 and 20 minutes.

 The Isles of Scilly have a reputation for being expensive.
 Some of the holiday properties certainly are, especially if you’re after a house with a garden.
-However, private outside space isn’t essential on the Isles of Scilly as you can find your own piece of solitude very easily at one of the beaches (and you’re usually no more than a ten minute walk from one).
+However, private outside space isn’t essential when you take a holiday in the Scilly Isles as you can find your own piece of solitude very easily at one of the beaches (and you’re usually no more than a ten minute walk from one).
 Choose from camping, glamping, simple one bedroom apartments to luxurious villas, B&Bs or hotels.
 There’s even live-aboard sailing available.
 Some properties are marketed by their owners while others are bookable through an agent.
 Most of them are listed on the Isles of Scilly website.
 Here’s a list of the main letting agents:

 We stayed at 14 Silver Street, a townhouse in Hugh Town overlooking Porthcressa Beach, which was very spacious for our family of four.
 As our extended family were holidaying with us (but at separate places), everyone would convene at our house for dinner after having an evening drink at the nearby cafe Dibble and Grub across the road at Porthcressa Beach.
 It was brilliant having everything so close at hand.